Correlative Information Maximization Based Biologically Plausible Neural Networks for Correlated Source Separation: Introduction

 BSS algorithms typically derive from normative principles.
 The most important one is the information maximization principle, which aims to maximize the information transferred from input mixtures to separator outputs under the restriction that the outputs satisfy a specific generative assumption about sources.
 However, Shannon mutual information is a challenging choice for quantifying information transfer, especially for data-driven adaptive applications, due to its reliance on the joint and conditional densities of the input and output components.
-This challenge is eased by the independent component analysis (ICA) framework by inducing joint densities into separable forms based on the assumption of source independence, which is called the ICA-InfoMax approach \citep{bell1995information}.
-As an alternative, \citet{erdogan2022icassp} recently proposed the use of the second-order statistics-based {\it correlative (log-determinant) mutual information} maximization for BSS to eliminate the need for the independence assumption, allowing for correlated source separation.
+This challenge is eased by the independent component analysis (ICA) framework by inducing joint densities into separable forms based on the assumption of source independence \citep{bell1995information}.
+In particular scenarios, the mutual independence of latent causes of real observations may not be a plausible assumption \citep{trauble2021disentangled}.
+To address potential dependence among latent components, \citet{erdogan2022icassp} recently proposed the use of the second-order statistics-based {\it correlative (log-determinant) mutual information} maximization for BSS to eliminate the need for the independence assumption, allowing for correlated source separation.

 In this article, we propose an online correlative information maximization-based biologically plausible neural network framework (CorInfoMax) for the BSS problem.
 Our motivations for the proposed framework are as follows: \begin{itemize} \item The correlative mutual information objective function is only dependent on the second-order statistics of the inputs and outputs.
 Therefore, its use avoids the need for costly higher-order statistics or joint pdf estimates, \item The corresponding optimization is equivalent to maximization of correlation, or linear dependence, between input and output, a natural fit for the linear inverse problem, \item The framework relies only on the source domain information, eliminating the need for the source independence assumption.
 Therefore, neural networks constructed with this framework are capable of separating correlated sources.
 Furthermore, the CorInfoMax framework can be used to generate neural networks for infinitely many source domains corresponding to the combination of different attributes such as sparsity, nonnegativity etc., \item The optimization of the proposed objective inherently leads to learning with local update rules. \item CorInfoMax acts as a unifying framework to generate biologically plausible neural networks for various unsupervised data decomposition methods to obtain structured latent representations, such as nonnegative matrix factorization (NMF) \citep{fu2019nonnegative}, sparse component analysis (SCA) \citep{babatas2018algorithmic}, bounded component analysis (BCA) \citep{erdogan2013class,inan2014convolutive} and polytopic matrix factorization (PMF) \citep{tatli2021tsp}. \end{itemize}